alxndrTL/losscape/README.md

 - 📈 Validation Loss Landscape: I'm working on the ability to visualize the validation loss landscape, in addition to the training loss landscape.
 - 🛤 Optimizer Path Visualization: Future updates will include the ability to visualize the path of gradient descent (or any other optimizer) on these landscapes using PCA.
+- further study the impact of the number of batches used for creating a visualization. (kind of linked to the first point)

 ## Contact 📞
 Feel free to open an issue if you find a bug or have any suggestions to improve the library.
 Feedback is much appreciated!